 Whole-home renovation

-Why it is different
+Why this work is different

 Everything affects everything in a whole-home renovation.